Meet the team

 Derek Brake

-Derek Brake is an assistant professor in the Division of Animal Sciences, and his lab has broad interests in understanding the nutrient requirement of cattle and other ruminants.
-Some of Brake's research has included efforts to better understand the diet quality and grazing behavior of cattle grazing cover crops or corn residues.
-To date, Brake's lab has received over $2 million in extramural funds from various federal and state agencies together with support from commodity organizations and sponsors from allied industry.
-Collectively, this support has aided in the publication of 25 articles in peer-reviewed journals, 2 refereed book chapters, 29 abstracts presented at scientific meetings, which include 3 invited presentations at national and international scientific conferences, and 12 articles directly targeted for agricultural producers through publication in research reports, extension publications or popular press articles.
-Additionally, Dr. Brake's research has been highlighted in the Journal of Animal of Science and premier agricultural magazines with high impact among American farmers.
+Derek Brake is an assistant professor in the Division of Animal Sciences.
+His lab has interests in the nutrient requirement of cattle and other ruminants, including efforts to better understand the diet quality and grazing behavior of cattle on cover crops or corn residues.
+It has received over $2 million in extramural funds from federal and state agencies with support from commodity organizations and sponsors from allied industry.
+The support aided 25 articles in peer-reviewed journals; 2 refereed book chapters; 29 abstracts presented at scientific meetings, including 3 at national and international scientific conferences; and 12 articles in research reports, extension publications or popular press.

 Ashley Conway